 That said, for what we want to do here today you don’t have to upgrade to the new PDF Editor.
 The features we’ll be making use of are exactly the same in both.

 Personally I got interested in changing the background color of PDF as I realized the bright white that’s universally used in PDFs is very hard on the eyes.
-It’s simply not the best experience especially when reading a book.
+It’s simply not the best experience especially when reading a book without a blue light filter.

 Fortunately, PDF-Xchange does provides us with options to customize the background and font colors.
 This is however temporary and does not change the actual background color in the PDF.
 It merely overrides the colors used.